What Medications Are Safe To Take During Pregnancy?

 Prescription medications aren’t the only ones you will need to know about.
 The over-the-counter medications you are accustomed to taking for headaches, allergies, and other issues can also be dangerous, although many are considered safe.
 Here is a quick list of medicines that are generally considered to be safe for your baby, although you should talk to your doctor about them.

-• Tylenol or acetaminophen (Do not take anything with ibuprofen or aspirin)
+• Tylenol or acetaminophen (Do not take anything with Ibuprofen)

 • Antacids (Zantac®, Pepcid AC®, etc…)